-- Discussions with management, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - Understanding of management's controls designed to prevent and detect irregularities; - Review of Board minutes - Challenging assumptions and judgements made by management in their significant accounting estimates; - Identifying and testing journal entries, in particular analysing detailed journal listings to determine if there have been any unusual journal postings or significant transactions out with the ordinary course of business.
+- Discussions with management, including consideration of known or suspected instances of non-complianc laws and regulation and fraud; - Understanding of management's controls designed to prevent and detect irregularities; - Review of Board minutes; - Challenging assumptions and judgements made by management in their significant accounting estimates; - Identifying and testing journal entries, in particular analysing detailed journal listings to determine if there been any unusual journal postings or significant transactions out with the ordinary course of business.

-There are inherent limitations in the audit procedures described above and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we would become aware of it.
-Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.
+There are inherent limitations in the audit procedures described above and the further removed non-compliance wi and regulations is from the events and transactions reflected in the financial statements, the less likely we would be aware of it.
+Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detectin resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.